 Directed trusts help business owners maintain control of their greatest asset: the business

 One of the biggest hurdles for business owners considering estate planning using personal trusts is the fear of giving up control over their most significant asset.
-After many years of successfully leading their company, they are understandably reluctant to let anyone else make decisions about how it is managed as an asset.
+After many years of leading their company, they are understandably reluctant to let anyone else make decisions about how it is managed as an asset.

 Under most traditional trust structures, the trustee becomes responsible for assets placed in trust.
-The trustee has to make regular decisions about how to manage these assets—which can be particularly challenging when the primary asset is a closely-held business.
-Because of its fiduciary duty to diversify the trust’s investments, a trustee may decide that a closely-held business is not an appropriate investment for the trust, because it is undiversified and illiquid, and may decide to sell all or part of the ownership interest or manage it in a manner that is contrary to the family’s goals.
-This, obviously, is not what most business owners want.
+The trustee has to make regular decisions about how to manage these assets—which can be particularly challenging when the primary asset is a closely held business.
+Because of its fiduciary duty to diversify the trust’s investments, a trustee may decide that a closely held business is not an appropriate investment for the trust, because it is undiversified and illiquid, and may decide to sell all or part of the ownership interest or manage it in a manner that is contrary to the family’s goals.
+This, typically, is not what most business owners want.
 However, these issues can be addressed by establishing a trust with a directed trustee feature.
 With this feature, the business owner may designate one or more advisors to make investment decisions for the trust that holds the business as its main asset, while having a Delaware administrative trustee perform the remaining duties of a trustee.

 - Freedom to engage in estate planning or asset protection planning using illiquid assets, such as stock in the family business, real estate, or hedge fund/private equity investments, when a trustee may otherwise be reluctant to hold these types of assets